Alleged killer was 'bouncing around like a boxer', a manslaughter trial is told

-Hartlepool manslaughter trial: Shopkeepers describe road side altercation prior to 52-year-old's death
+Hartlepool manslaughter trial: Shopkeepers describe road side altercation prior to 59-year-old's death

 and live on Freeview channel 276